Stipulations/user_management/README.md

 ### User Management

-- [ ] Create functionality to list all users (admin only)
+- [ ] Implement functionality to list all users (admin only)
-- [ ] Develop a feature to get details of a specific user (admin only)
+- [ ] Implement functionality to get details of a specific user (admin only)
 - [ ] Implement user detail update functionality (admin only)
 - [ ] Implement user deletion functionality (admin only)

 ### Profile

-- [x] Create a feature to get the logged-in user's profile
+- [x] Implement functionality to get the logged-in user's profile
 - [ ] Implement profile update functionality

 ### Blacklisting